- Location: Istanbul, Turkey

 Haverford’s policy requires that students with a GPA lower than 3.0 meet with Dean Mancini prior to applying.

 Students are expected to take a total of fifteen semester hours, including a Turkish language course at Koç University (fifteen semester hours is equal to four classes at Haverford).
 Students may fulfill one language requirement on this program.
-Haverford credit can only be granted for grades of “C” or better.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 University curriculum.
 Some departments have a Turkish and regional focus and are highly recommended for visiting students (indicated in course list with * ).